Having Fun – Building Skills – Making Friends

 Working at play…what summer camp is all about!

-Find a program to maintain and enhance your child’s academic and developmental growth over the summer.
+To maintain and enhance your child’s academic and developmental growth over the summer, learn how to Find the Right Summer Camp.

 Summer vacation often poses a challenge for parents of children with special needs.